Penal labor in the United States: Origins

 The current state of prison labor in the United States has distinct roots in the slavery-era economy and society.
+The first for-profit prison, and prison to use forced, incarcerated labor, was created in New York State, with the construction of the Auburn Prison completed in 1817.
+The Auburn Prison contained several factories that used water power from the nearby Owasco River, and prisoners were forced to work in particular workshops assigned to them.
+The products they created were then sold and used to support the prison, and by the 1820s, "nearly all able-bodied male prisoners were contracted to private companies, which paid the prison," not the prisoners, "for their labor."
 With the passage of the 13th amendment in 1865, slavery was deemed unconstitutional.
-Involuntary servitude as a punishment for crime whereof the party shall have been duly convicted, was still explicitly allowed.
+Involuntary servitude as a punishment for crime whereof the party shall have been duly convicted, a practice that had already been widely used by the states, was still explicitly allowed.

+British Empire (1615–1776)

+The British used parts of North America as a penal colony.
+Convicts would be transported by private companies and sold by auction to plantation owners.
+Between 1718 and 1776, it is estimated that 30,000-50,000 convicts were transported for penal labor to at least nine of the continental colonies.

 Prison labor post-13th amendment (1865–1866)

 Immediately following the abolition of slavery in the United States (and ratification of the 13th amendment), the slave labor-dependent economy of the South faced widespread poverty and market collapse.
 Southern lawmakers began to exploit the so-called "loophole" written in the 13th amendment and turned to prison labor as a means of restoring the pre-abolition free labor force.
 Black Codes were enacted by politicians in the South to maintain white control over former slaves, namely by restricting African Americans’ labor activity.
 Common codes included vagrancy laws that criminalized African Americans’ lack of employment or permanent residence.
 Inability to pay fees for vagrancy crimes resulted in imprisonment, during which prisoners labored in the very same wage-free positions held by slaves less than two years prior.
 Other "crimes" punishable by imprisonment (and subsequent slave labor) as per Black Codes included unlawful assembly, interracial relationships, violation of slave-like labor contracts, possession of firearms, making or selling liquor, selling agricultural produce without written permission from an employer, and practicing any occupation other than servant or farmer without holding a judge-ordered license.
 Additionally, orphaned minors and minors removed from their homes by the state were apprenticed by courts to employers until the age of 21.
 Minors apprenticed under Black Codes were authorized to be forced into labor against their will, and apprentice relationships closely resembled those of master and slave in terms of discipline and involuntary labor.
 By 1866, nearly all southern states had enacted individual sets of Black Codes.
 The widespread enforcement of Black Code laws effectively used the 13th amendment's exception of penal labor to reinvent the chattel slavery economy and society to comply with federal law.